 Mesothelioma Causes

 The only known cause of malignant mesothelioma is asbestos exposure.
-Asbestos is a mineral used in many products due to its durability and resistance to heat.
-However, by the early 1980s, it was clear that people were dying from cancer after breathing in or swallowing asbestos fibers.
+Asbestos is a mineral used in many products because of its durability and resistance to heat.
+By the early 1980s, it was clear that people were dying from mesothelioma cancer and other illnesses after breathing in or swallowing asbestos fibers.

 How Much Asbestos Exposure Causes Mesothelioma?
 There is no safe amount of asbestos exposure.
 Anyone exposed can develop mesothelioma or another asbestos-related illness.